ikigai-hub/2026-World-Cup-Predictor/README.md

    ```bash
    jupyter notebook notebooks/wc2026_predictor.ipynb
    ```
-4. Run all cells — data is fetched live, so ratings and predictions reflect whatever matches have been completed at the time you run it.
+4. Run all cells — data is fetched live from the same source, so ratings reflect the full completed tournament.

+**Note:** since the 2026 World Cup has now concluded, the "upcoming fixtures" cell (which filters for unplayed matches) will return an empty list — there are no more matches left to forecast.
+Ratings, the scoreline heatmap, and manual matchup predictions below still work as before, using the final completed dataset.

 To predict a specific matchup directly in Python: